Audioguide

 Listen in

-Charlotte Christensen is a specialist in eighteenth-century court painters Carl Gustaf Pilo and Jens Juel captures the significance of portraiture depicting two generations of VS’s residents.
-Curator and writer Ulla Kjær discusses the palace’s architecture, highlighting the unique private chapel.
-Alongside the two historians, contemporary artists discuss how their work responds to this unique location, including Chinese artist Rong Bao, Czech-German painter Jiri Georg Dokoupil, British-Norwegian sound artist Hanne Lippard, and Pernille With Madsen, who was born locally on Funen.
+Charlotte Christensen a specialist in eighteenth-century portraiture, captures the significance of paintings by Carl Gustaf Pilo and Jens Juel, depicting two generations of VS’s residents.
+Curator and writer Ulla Kjær and her husband, curator Poul Grinder-Hansen, discuss the palace’s architecture, highlighting the unique private chapel.
+Alongside the three historians, our artists discuss how their work responds to this unique location, including Chinese artist Rong Bao, Czech-German painter Jiří Georg Dokoupil, Norwegian sound artist Hanne Lippard, and Pernille With Madsen, who was born locally on Funen.

-We are so pleased to welcome you to VS for the inaugural contemporary arts season.
-Once you’re through the entrance, take a right and follow the path towards the entrance tunnel, where you will find the first intervention by Norwegian contemporary artist Hanne Lippard.
+Once you’re through the entrance, take a right and (grab a coffee at the café or) follow the path towards the palace.
+In the entrance tunnel, you will find the first intervention by Norwegian contemporary artist Hanne Lippard, Hiccup, which originated during the coronavirus pandemic in 2021.
+Listen to Hanne talk about the work below.

-Explore historical works from VS’s collection in the King’s Room and Garden Room with Charlotte Christensen.
+Explore historical works from VS’s collection in the Garden Room with Charlotte Christensen.

 Known for his experimental techniques, using soot, tyres, milk, and even a whip to make a painting, Jiří Georg Dokoupil has exhibited extensively across Europe, Asia and America.
 For Valdemars Slot’s inaugural season, Dokoupil presents his renowned Soap-Bubble series in the palace’s first floor and chapel.